zenty404/Cybersecurity-Like-Kiddie/README.md

 # Cybersecurity-Like-Kiddie
+# Zenty-Tools
-tools dev like a kiddie lol
+Hacking tools like a kiddie lol